 Social media is a constant reminder of the ever-changing needs of your audience.
 Younger generations keep inventing viral trends and while there’s no need to participate in all of them, it helps to be aware of what’s engaging people these days.
 Museums, heritage centers, and libraries have in part been created to preserve the past but they also need to take care of our future.
 Make your evolution one for the books by staying open-minded and relevant.

-To help you begin improving your social media strategy, we’ve designed a free Content Marketing Scorecard for you to quickly and easily benchmark your current content strategy.
+To help you begin improving your social media strategy, we’ve designed a Content Marketing Scorecard for you to quickly and easily benchmark your current content strategy.
 By answering 16 yes/no questions, you’ll be able to pinpoint your digital content strengths and weaknesses, as well as identify specific ways to improve your content, including social media.
-It takes less than five minutes to fill out and is completely confidential.
+To access the scorecard for free, sign up to our monthly newsletter using the button below.

 When in Doubt, Go to The Library